cph-js284/Assignment5Database/README.md

 -----------------------------------------------------------------------------------------------------------------
 # What is it.
-This is a series of sql-scripts mean to be executed by sourcing from the mysql-shell or copied directly into the mysql-shell
+This is a series of sql-scripts meant to be executed by either sourcing from the mysql-shell or copied directly into the mysql-shell

 ------------------------------------------------------------------------------------------------------------------------
 # The how to